etfriedman/etfriedman/README.md

 - Cybersecurity
 - Learning new languages

-I am currently interning at the NYU Center For Cybersecurity, working on a phishing-related project which I hope to publish in 2021.
+I am currently interning at the NYU Center For Cybersecurity, working on a project which I hope to publish in 2021.

 Feel free to look at some of my work!